RobiNN1/PHP-UI-Kit/docs/form/input.md

 # input()

-Show input field with variety of addons.
+Show input field with a variety of addons.

 ---